Flexible working

 Good for people

 Nine in ten full-time workers want to work flexibly.
-And 13 million people say they do not want to go back to how they worked before the first lockdown.
-Lockdown has taught us the importance of human contact at work, and the value of having quiet time at home to focus; as well as the joy of time at home for the family, unpressured by a commute.
+The experience of widespread home working during lockdown reminded us of the importance of human contact at work, and of the value of having quiet time at home to focus; as well as the joy of time at home for the family, unpressured by a commute.

 People value choice and control around how they deliver their work, whether on the factory floor or in the corner office.
 These are the essential elements that make flexible working such a successful tool, at every stage of the employee lifecycle.

-- Caring for others: there are 5 million working carers in the UK, around 1 in 5 of the workforce.
+• Caring for others: there are almost 5 million working carers in the UK, around 1 in 7 of the workforce.

 Good for organisations